nestaweb/Tokenizer/documentation/README.md

 4. Deploy the contract (see deployment README).

 5. Interact with the deployed contract using Hardhat scripts or directly via Etherscan.

----

-## **Future Improvements**
-- Add support for dynamic quorum requirements in the multisignature system.
-- Implement a web interface for easier interaction with the token and multisig features.
-- Explore gas optimization techniques for transaction processing.

----